Skarpa Puławska

-Skarpa Puławska, (Note: Translation from Polish: Puławy Escarpment, Puławska Street Escarpment) also known as Skarpa, (Note: Translation from Polish: Escarpment) and Bielawska-Żywnego, is a residential neighbourhood in the city of Warsaw, Poland, in the district of Mokotów, within the City Information System area of Wierzbno.
+Skarpa Puławska, (Note: /pl/; lit.
+'Puławy Escarpment', 'Puławska Street Escarpment') also known as Skarpa, (Note: /pl/; lit.
+'Escarpment') and Bielawska-Żywnego, (Note: /pl/) is a residential neighbourhood in the city of Warsaw, Poland, in the district of Mokotów, within the City Information System area of Wierzbno.
 It is located between Puławska Street, Bielawska Street, Żywnego Street, the peaks of Warsaw Escarpment, and around the Warszawianka sports complex.
 The neighborhood consists of eight 13-storey multifamily residential large panel system-buildings.

 Skarpa Puławska was built between 1965 and 1971.
 Upon its construction, the buildings of the neighbourhood became the tallest, and one of the first, of the large panel system-buildings in Poland.

 Name

 The name Skarpa Puławska, translates from Polish to Puławy Escarpment.
 It refers to the Warsaw Escarpment, at which the neighbourhood was built, and Puławska Street, which forms one of its boundaries, and which was named after the town of Puławy, Poland.
 The neighbourhood is also sometimes simply known as Skarpa, which means Escarpment.
 The City Countil of Warsaw refers to the neighbourhood as Bielawska-Żywnego, which refers to Bielawska Street, and Żywnego Street, on which are located most of the buildings in the neighbourhood.